georgehrlin/LaunchSchool_2024-relaunch/rb100/1_the-basics/notes.md

 001 > 16.modulo(5)
 => [3, 1]
 ```
-In mathematics, there is a subtle but important modulo and remainder operations.
+In mathematics, there is a subtle but important difference between modulo and remainder operations.
 - Modulo operations return a positive integer when the second operand is positive, and a negative integer when the second operand is negative.
     - The sign of a modulo operation's result follows the sign of the second operand.
 - Remainder operations return a positive integer when the first operand is positive, and a negative integer when the first operand is negative.